rmac-silva/DnDYonder/readme.md

 # Executing backend
 > cd src
-> fastapi dev main.py --reload
+> python main.py

 # Running frontend
 > cd frontend
-> npm run dev (or npm install if needed)
+> npm run dev -- --host 0.0.0.0

 # TODO:

+## Mobile Version & Visual Revamp
+- Make the frontend responsive for mobile devices.
+- Make the WikiDot fetching buttons more consistent.
+- Revamp the creation menu style to be more user friendly.

 ## Database Management Improvements
 - A way to edit or delete created classes, weapons etc...
 This has to be done only by admins!
 We can't let anyone delete anything.